You can edit most of a ticket’s properties right from its detailed view.

 Your primary objective is to resolve the issue and restore normal service operation as soon as

-When you do, you can change the ticket’s status to resolved from the Ticket Properties
+When you do that, you can change the ticket’s status to resolved from the Ticket Properties

 If you’d like to add a note summarizing the ticket resolution, you can mark the ticket as resolved